EthanHuStat/ethanhustat.github.io/index.md

 ## Biography

 I am **Yichen Hu**, a Ph.D. candidate in the Department of Statistics at the University of California, Davis.
 My research focuses on high‑dimensional statistics, graph networks, manifold learning and random matrix theory.
-You can reach me at **ethhu@ucdavis.edu** and here is my [Google scholar](https://scholar.google.com/citations?user=heWVXBQAAAAJ&hl=en) page.
+You can reach me at **ethhu@ucdavis.edu** and my publication can be found at [Google scholar](https://scholar.google.com/citations?user=heWVXBQAAAAJ&hl=en).

 ---